-Note that in this paper we focus on the trade structure, so we ignore the role of capital flow and FDI on the choice of optimal currency basket and pegging currency.
-We emphasize the impact of vertical trade structure on the theory of optimal currency basket, which provides a different angel to study the monetary policy in small open economies.
+Note that in this paper we focus on the trade structure, so we ignore the role of capital flow and FDI on the choice of the optimal currency basket and pegging currency.
+We emphasize the impact of the vertical trade structure on the theory of optimal currency baskets, which provides a different angle to study the monetary policy in small open economies.

-17In our model, the currency basket is only composed of two currencies, but it is easy to include more currencies, such as the yen or Euro into the basket.
-Nevertheless, this will not change our findings on the choice between input currency and output currency.
+17 In our model, the currency basket is only composed of two currencies, but it is easy to include more currencies, such as the yen or euro into the basket.
+Nevertheless, this will not change our findings on the choice between the input currency and the output currency.

-18This issue is so important that it, in our view, deserves the full attention of a separate paper.
+18 This issue is so important that it, in our view, deserves the full attention of a separate paper.

-4 Conclusion
+4. Conclusion

-This paper develops a small open economy general equilibrium model with stick prices to study the theory of optimal currency basket.
+This paper develops a small open economy general equilibrium model with sticky prices to study the theory of the optimal currency basket.
 The model emphasizes vertical trade and different roles of currencies in invoicing trade flow, which are two empirically important features of some East Asian small open economies, such as Hong Kong.
-Using second-order approximation method, we can solve the optimal weight between input currency and output currency in a basket peg.
-We find that the optimal weight will be affected significantly by the structure of vertical trade, and price rigidities in trade sector.
+Using the second-order approximation method, we can solve the optimal weight between the input currency and the output currency in a basket peg.
+We find that the optimal weight will be affected significantly by the structure of vertical trade, and price rigidities in the trade sector.

 In most cases, in terms of welfare, the output currency peg is superior to the input currency peg.
 However, when other Asian currencies (or prices of other Asian export goods in the US market) are sensitive to the dollar-RMB exchange rate fluctuation, the input currency peg can welfare-dominate the output currency peg.
-As RMB is an important input currency for Asian economies, this result implies that there could be a role of RMB in the design of future monetary policy for these small open economies.
+As RMB is an important input currency for Asian economies, this result implies that there could be a role for RMB in the design of future monetary policy for these small open economies.
 However, it also suggests that the emergence of a RMB peg relies on the regional policy coordination.

 In short, our model provides a framework based on vertical trade to study the optimal currency basket for small open economies.
-For future research, a natural extension is to relax the assumption about the structure of financial market so that we can compare the importance of trade structure and financial structure in determining the optimal currency basket for small open economies.
+For future research, a natural extension is to relax the assumption about the structure of financial markets so that we can compare the importance of the trade structure and the financial structure in determining the optimal currency basket for small open economies.